User123456789-0/Keyboard-mouse-interaction/README.md

 Version **1.0.6** is currently available through WinGet.

-Version **1.1.2** has been merged into the WinGet package repository, but it may not yet be visible in the public WinGet index.
+Version **1.1.2** has been merged into the WinGet package repository
 ### Waiting time

 - Version 1.0.6: **16 days**